Skip to main content

 Activity A.1: Legit.Health Plus performance in automated triage in teledermatology workflows

-- Rationale: Addresses Gap 1.
-Confirms the device's clinical benefit of reducing waiting times for high-risk patients (Clinical Benefit 3KX) in a large-scale retrospective setting.
+• Rationale: Addresses Gap 1.
+Confirms the real-world operational impact of the device on malignancy prioritization (Clinical Benefit 7GH, sub-criterion c) and waiting time reduction for high-risk patients (Clinical Benefit 3KX, sub-criterion a) in a large-scale retrospective teledermatology setting.

 Activity A.2: Clinical validation of Legit.Health Plus for prioritising follow-up visits in patients at risk of melanoma

-- Rationale: Addresses Gap 1.
-Specifically targets the prioritisation of melanoma follow-up, confirming the device's role in high-risk referral management.
+• Rationale: Addresses Gap 1.
+Specifically targets the prioritisation of melanoma follow-up, confirming the device's diagnostic accuracy for malignant conditions (Clinical Benefit 7GH, sub-criterion c) and its role in reducing waiting times for high-risk patients (Clinical Benefit 3KX, sub-criterion a).

 Activity A.3: Pilot study for the clinical validation of Legit.Health Plus for automatic triage in primary care teledermatology

-B. Consolidated CER Gap 2: Automated Severity Assessment and Monitoring for Specific Conditions
+B. Consolidated CER Gap 2: Prospective Clinical Performance Confirmation for Severity Assessment

 Activity B.1: Pilot study for the clinical validation of Legit.Health Plus for quantification of severity and monitoring of FFA

-- Rationale: Addresses Gap 2.
-Validates the hair counting and hair-loss monitoring capabilities for Frontal Fibrosing Alopecia.
+• Rationale: Addresses Gap 2.
+Validates the hair counting and hair-loss monitoring capabilities for Frontal Fibrosing Alopecia (Clinical Benefit 5RB).

 Activity B.2: Pilot study for the clinical validation of Legit.Health Plus for automatic assessment of severity and monitoring of acne